Taliban insurgency: Finances

-While the pre-2001 Taliban suppressed opium production, the current insurgency "relies on opium revenues to purchase weapons, train its members, and buy support."
+While the pre-2001 Taliban suppressed opium production, the insurgency "relies on opium revenues to purchase weapons, train its members, and buy support."
 In 2001, Afghanistan produced only 11% of the world's opium.
 Today it produces over 80% of the global crop, and the drug trade accounts for half of Afghanistan's GDP.
 However, later estimates show that drugs might not be the major source of income of the Taliban.
 Taxation and mineral sales under the group's shadow governments since 2001 have also been major sources.

 On 28 July 2009, Richard Holbrooke, the United States special envoy for Afghanistan and Pakistan, said that money transfers from Western Europe and the Gulf States exceeded the drug trade earnings and that a new task force had been formed to shut down this source of funds.

 The United States Agency for International Development is investigating the possibility that kickbacks from its contracts are being funneled to the Taliban.

 A report by the London School of Economics (LSE) claimed to provide the most concrete evidence yet that the Pakistani intelligence agency ISI is providing funding, training and sanctuary to the Taliban on a scale much larger than previously thought.
 The report's author Matt Waldman spoke to nine Taliban field commanders in Afghanistan and concluded that Pakistan's relationship with the insurgents ran far deeper than previously realized.
 Some of those interviewed suggested that the organization even attended meetings of the Taliban's supreme council, the Quetta Shura.
 A spokesman for the Pakistani military dismissed the report, describing it as "malicious".
+Pakistan's armed forces and intelligence services, most notably the Inter-Services Intelligence Directorate (ISI), play a significant role in bolstering the operational capabilities of the Taliban, resulting in their emergence as a formidable military entity.